TurboTux/CEA-INPE/README.md

 ***
-Back to today
+## Back to today
 ---
 The current version of CEA uses a Java applet to create a graphical interface to use the FORTRAN code (which is a batch-program style) to run, but it has no restrictions and field validations, and with that need was born CEA-INPE.

 CEA-INPE is a brand-new graphical user interface to use with CEA-NASA's core program.

 Modest minimum system requirements are:
-- Windows XP (SP3) compatible operating system (must have Windows Installer 4.5 installed to open MSI files, otherwise it will not work!)
+- Windows XP (SP3) compatible operating system - in this case mail me at ricardo.andrade@inpe.br for me to provide another way to install, since MSI package in Windows XP is big trouble.
 - .Net Framework 3.5 installed
 - 4MB disk free space (less than your high-res photo on desktop wallpaper)
 - 12MB free RAM (even the first iPhone has it)